 Clothing Bag Transport:

-No Shuttle Service, you must be prepared to ride down the mountain to the start.
+No Shuttle Service included with registration, you must be prepared to ride down the mountain to the start.
 Your clothing bags will be transported to the summit, which will hold warm gloves, jackets, and food for the descent.
 Clothing shuttles will be located at the start line and the vans will leave at 6:45am, 7:45am and 9:00 am, plan to have your bags in the vans in plenty of time before they depart.
 Note: The descent will be cold and you will be expected to ride down, make sure you bring what you need to keep you warm in your clothing bag for the descent!
 Please wear highly visible clothing for the trip down the mountain, this will ensure your safety in the case of adverse weather conditions.